camunda-community-hub/zeebe-client-csharp-accelerator/README.md

 ## Hints

 1. By default the workers are added to de DI container with a `Transient` service lifetime.
 This can be overriden by adding the `ServiceLifetimeAttribute` to the worker, see [attributes] for more information.
 1. By default the `ZeebeVariablesSerializer` is registered as the implementation for `IZeebeVariablesSerializer` which uses `System.Text.Json.JsonSerializer`.
-Serialization / Deserialization always uses CamelCase as naming policy!
+Serialization / Deserialization always uses CamelCase as naming policy! `JsonPropertyName` and `JsonIgnore` attributes are supported, so that you still have the option to customize your attribute naming.
 1. The default job type of a worker is the class name of the worker.
 This can be overriden by adding the `JobTypeAttribute` to the worker, e.g. `[JobType("myJobName")]`.

 ## How to build